DonCharlesLambert/Image-Flipper/README.md

 # Image Flipper

 ## Introduction
-Flips all images in a folder.
-Simple problem, simple solution!
+I had a sprite sheet that only contained the character looking right.
+Thoroughly outraged in the lack of online resources to flip multiple images quickly, I decided to make a simple command line application that flips all images in a folder vertically.

 ## Prerequisites
 |Java|